AxonIQ/reference-guide/axon-server/migration/non-axon-server-s-to-axon-server.md

 ### Upgrade process

 * Run the command `axonserver-migration.jar`
-* The time to migrate data will vary depending upon the size of the existing data store and the number of nodes setup within the cluster
+* The time to migrate data will vary depending upon the size of the existing data store and the number of nodes setup within the cluster.

 ### Verification